Generic name: ethionamide [ e-thye-ON-a-mide ]

 If your symptoms do not improve within 2 to 3 weeks, or if they become worse, check with your doctor.

-Since ethionamide may cause blurred vision or loss of vision, with or without eye pain, make sure you know how you react to ethionamide before you drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+Since this medicine may cause blurred vision or loss of vision, with or without eye pain, make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not able to see well.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.